IsaakKrut/FoodDeliveryApp/README.md

 1. Add a success and failure page for user to be redirected to after the order is submitted.
+2. Email validation
-2. Create a home page
+3. Create a home page
-3. Authorization, additional features like order history for signed in users.
+4. Authorization, additional features like order history for signed in users.
-4. Allow users to order from different places on the same website.
+5. Allow users to order from different places on the same website.